 For deciding what time of day vaccine events should start, working closely with schools to understand daily schedules can help determine the ideal time to schedule.
 We found that students were in their designated classrooms during the morning session but that they were split up between multiple classrooms for the afternoon session so all vaccination days were scheduled for the morning, with the goal of ending by lunch time.
 If you are including families and siblings in the program, you may consider afternoon and after school hours.

-Consider scheduling schools where you anticipate low participation early on in the schedule to maximize participation and reduce costs.
+Consider scheduling schools where you anticipate low participation early on in the schedule to maximize participation.

 Community Advisory Board